 Coffee shops: the second homes of all writers, from dreamy poets to obsessive bloggers or aspiring novelists alike.
-Buy a few caffeinated drinks and their tables can be rented out as the creative alternative to an office desk.
+Buy a few caffeinated drinks and their tables can be rented out.
+They can be whatever you like.
+Office space, people watching or inspirational.

 Although the constant source of caffeine has to be a factor, there must be another reason behind this phenomenon too.
-What better place to investigate than at Edinburgh’s The Elephant House, the much mythicised coffee shop where J.K.
-Rowling first penned Harry Potter…
+What better place to investigate than at The Elephant House Edinburgh?
+This is the much mythicised coffee shop where JK Rowling facts will tell you the author first penned Harry Potter…

-From the outside, the large yellow writing heralds The Elephant House as ‘the birthplace of Harry Potter’ suggesting that, in recent years, this has become more of a tourist hangout than a home to young authors.
+From the outside, the large golden yellow painted banner on dark red background heralds The Elephant House Edinburgh as ‘the birthplace of Harry Potter’ – in Chinese as well as in English.
+The Elephant House is afterall, the most famous of the Harry Potter sites Edinburgh has to offer.
+It also suggests that, in recent years, The Elephant House Edinburgh has become more of a tourist hangout than a home to young authors.
 However, once inside, despite the postcards and fan memorabilia on sale, the place is pleasingly low key.